 - A whisky can be called Scotch whisky only after it has matured for a minimum of three years in oak casks in Scotland.

-- Scotch whisky must be bottled at a minimum strength of 40% ABV i.e. Alcohol by Volume.
+- Scotch whisky must be bottled at a minimum strength of 40% ABV (Alcohol by Volume).

-- Single Malt Scotch Whisky is made from 100% malted barley and distilled at a single distillery.
+- Single Malt Scotch Whisky is made from 100% malted barley.
+It must also be distilled at a single distillery.

 - Blended Scotch Whisky is made by blending together a number of single malts and grain whiskies.

 - 90% of all Scotch whisky sold in the market comprises of Blended Scotch Whisky.